moleculerjs/site/source/docs/circuit-breaker.md

 Read more about circuit breaker on [Martin Fowler blog](https://martinfowler.com/bliki/CircuitBreaker.html).
 {% endnote %}

-If you enable it, every service call will be protected with the built-in circuit breaker.
+If you enable it, every service call will be protected by the built-in circuit breaker.

 **Enable it in the broker options**
 ```js